 The structure contains a category of courses such as Practice School (PS)/Thesis (TS), which attempts a synthesis of earlier courses and gives a glimpse of the application of these courses.
-They carry a large number of units and are to be pursued when student can ensure sufficient time and attention throughout the allotted period.
+They carry a large number of units and are to be pursued when students can ensure sufficient time and attention throughout the allotted period.
 In particular, the Practice School components are to be pursued exclusively full time throughout the allotted period.
-There is no provision for taking other courses along with a Practice School component courses except as provided in Section 6.
-In case of a Thesis a student may choose between 9 units worth of Thesis work or 16 units worth of Thesis work with the concurrence of his/her supervisor.
-A student pursuing a 16 unit Thesis must pursue it exclusively full time throughout the allotted period and there is no provision for taking other courses along with it.
-A student pursuing a 9 unit Thesis may concurrently pursue at most 3 courses (totaling at most 9 units) and will not be allowed to pursue any other course/component.
+There is no provision for taking other courses along with a Practice School component course.
+In case of the Thesis a student may choose between 9 units worth of Thesis work or 16 units worth of Thesis work with the concurrence of his/her supervisor.
+A student pursuing a 16 units Thesis must pursue it exclusively full time throughout the allotted period and there is no provision for taking other courses along with it.
+A student pursuing a 9 units Thesis may concurrently pursue at most 3 courses (totaling at most 9 units) and will not be allowed to pursue any other course/component.